 Olive Oil Comparison and the Olive Oil Mafia

 What I'm going to tell you about today is not pleasant, and the reasons behind it are as old as time: plain old greed; but I won't leave you hanging, there IS a simple solution to the whole dilemma.
-It's the same as the solution to many of the problems brought up around here: know what you're buying and research those who grow your food.
+It's the same as the solution to many of the problems brought up around here: know what you're buying and know more about those who grow your food.

-Click here for the kind of organic extra virgin olive oil that we use (and learn about a 10% off discount there, too).
+Click here for the kind of organic extra virgin olive oil that we use.
 Or keep reading for more information.

 Here's how I found out about all of this…

 If you're a real foodie even a little, you'll love this book: Extra Virginity: The Sublime and Scandalous World of Olive Oil

 There's so much in here that I want to share, you really need to know this stuff, so here are a few excerpts: